-Crypto-Ransomware has become a modern cyberplague that presents an extinction-level threat for organizations vulnerable to an attack.
-Different iterations of ransomware such as CryptoLocker, CryptoWall, Bad Rabbit, NotPetya and MongoLock cryptoworms have been circulating for a long time and continue to cause havoc.
-More recent strains of ransomware such as Ryuk, Maze, Sodinokibi, DopplePaymer, Snatch and Egregor, along with daily as yet unnamed newcomers, not only do encryption of on-line data files but also infect all available system protection.
-Data synched to cloud environments can also be rendered useless.
-In a poorly architected data protection solution, this can make any restoration hopeless and effectively sets the datacenter back to zero.
+Crypto-Ransomware has become a modern cyberplague that presents an existential danger for organizations unprepared for an attack.
+Different iterations of crypto-ransomware such as Reveton, Fusob, Bad Rabbit, Syskey and MongoLock cryptoworms have been circulating for a long time and continue to inflict harm.
+Modern versions of ransomware such as Ryuk, Maze, Sodinokibi, DopplePaymer, Conti and Egregor, plus daily as yet unnamed viruses, not only encrypt online information but also infiltrate most available system backups.
+Files replicated to the cloud can also be rendered useless.
+In a vulnerable system, this can render automatic restoration hopeless and effectively sets the datacenter back to zero.

-Getting back programs and data following a crypto-ransomware intrusion becomes a sprint against time as the targeted business struggles to contain the damage and eradicate the ransomware and to restore business-critical activity.
-Due to the fact that crypto-ransomware requires time to replicate, assaults are usually launched on weekends and holidays, when penetrations are likely to take longer to recognize.
-This compounds the difficulty of promptly marshalling and orchestrating a qualified mitigation team.
+Getting back online applications and information after a crypto-ransomware outage becomes a sprint against the clock as the targeted business struggles to contain and eradicate the ransomware and to restore business-critical operations.
+Because ransomware needs time to replicate, assaults are frequently launched on weekends, when attacks are likely to take more time to notice.
+This compounds the difficulty of promptly marshalling and coordinating a qualified response team.

-Progent offers a range of solutions for protecting Montgomery businesses from ransomware penetrations.
-These include team training to help identify and avoid phishing exploits, ProSight Active Security Monitoring for remote monitoring and management, plus setup and configuration of modern security appliances with artificial intelligence capabilities to automatically identify and quarantine day-zero cyber attacks.
-Progent in addition provides the assistance of veteran ransomware recovery engineers with the talent and perseverance to reconstruct a compromised network as rapidly as possible.
+Progent offers a range of solutions for protecting Montgomery enterprises from ransomware penetrations.
+Among these are user education to become familiar with and not fall victim to phishing exploits, ProSight Active Security Monitoring (ASM) for endpoint detection and response (EDR) utilizing SentinelOne's AI-based cyberthreat defense to identify and disable zero-day modern malware attacks.
+Progent in addition provides the services of expert crypto-ransomware recovery consultants with the track record and perseverance to re-deploy a compromised environment as rapidly as possible.

-After a ransomware attack, paying the ransom in Bitcoin cryptocurrency does not guarantee that distant criminals will respond with the keys to decipher any or all of your information.
-Kaspersky Labs determined that seventeen percent of ransomware victims never recovered their files after having paid the ransom, resulting in additional losses.
-The risk is also costly.
-Ryuk ransoms frequently range from 15-40 BTC ($120,000 and $400,000).
-This is significantly above the typical ransomware demands, which ZDNET estimated to be around $13,000 for small businesses.
-The alternative is to re-install the vital components of your IT environment.
-Absent access to full system backups, this requires a wide range of skills, professional project management, and the ability to work continuously until the task is complete.
+Soon after a crypto-ransomware penetration, paying the ransom demands in Bitcoin cryptocurrency does not ensure that cyber criminals will respond with the keys to unencrypt any of your information.
+Kaspersky Labs determined that 17% of crypto-ransomware victims never restored their data even after having sent off the ransom, resulting in more losses.
+The risk is also very costly.
+Ryuk ransoms commonly range from 15-40 BTC ($120,000 and $400,000).
+This is greatly higher than the average ransomware demands, which ZDNET estimated to be around $13,000 for small organizations.
+The alternative is to re-install the key elements of your IT environment.
+Absent the availability of essential data backups, this requires a wide range of skill sets, top notch team management, and the willingness to work 24x7 until the task is finished.

-For two decades, Progent has offered professional Information Technology services for companies across the U.S. and has achieved Microsoft's Partnership certification in the Datacenter and Cloud Productivity competencies.
-Progent's pool of subject matter experts includes consultants who have attained high-level certifications in key technologies like Microsoft, Cisco, VMware, and major distributions of Linux.
-Progent's cybersecurity experts have earned internationally-recognized industry certifications including CISM, CISSP-ISSAP, ISACA CRISC, and GIAC.
-(See Progent's certifications).
-Progent also has expertise with financial systems and ERP application software.
-This breadth of experience provides Progent the capability to rapidly understand important systems and consolidate the surviving pieces of your computer network environment after a ransomware event and assemble them into a functioning network.
+For twenty years, Progent has made available expert Information Technology services for companies across the United States and has earned Microsoft's Gold Partnership certification status in the Datacenter and Cloud Productivity competencies.
+Progent's pool of subject matter experts includes consultants who have earned advanced certifications in important technologies such as Microsoft, Cisco, VMware, and popular distributions of Linux.
+Progent's cybersecurity specialists have garnered internationally-renowned industry certifications including CISA, CISSP, ISACA CRISC, and SANS GIAC.
+(Visit Progent's certifications).
+Progent also has expertise with financial management and ERP application software.
+This breadth of expertise gives Progent the ability to efficiently ascertain necessary systems and consolidate the remaining pieces of your IT environment following a ransomware penetration and rebuild them into an operational network.

-Progent's recovery team uses state-of-the-art project management systems to orchestrate the complex restoration process.
-Progent knows the importance of working swiftly and together with a client's management and IT staff to assign priority to tasks and to get essential systems back online as soon as possible.
+Progent's recovery group uses state-of-the-art project management tools to orchestrate the sophisticated restoration process.
+Progent understands the importance of acting swiftly and in unison with a client's management and Information Technology team members to prioritize tasks and to get essential systems back on line as fast as humanly possible.

-A customer sought out Progent after their company was penetrated by Ryuk ransomware virus.
-Ryuk is thought to have been created by Northern Korean state sponsored criminal gangs, possibly using algorithms leaked from the United States National Security Agency.
-Ryuk attacks specific companies with limited room for disruption and is one of the most lucrative incarnations of crypto-ransomware.
-High publicized victims include Data Resolution, a California-based data warehousing and cloud computing company, and the Chicago Tribune.
-Progent's customer is a regional manufacturing business based in Chicago with around 500 workers.
-The Ryuk event had disabled all business operations and manufacturing capabilities.
-Most of the client's data protection had been directly accessible at the start of the intrusion and were encrypted.
-The client was evaluating paying the ransom (in excess of two hundred thousand dollars) and wishfully thinking for the best, but ultimately brought in Progent.
+A customer contacted Progent after their network was penetrated by the Ryuk ransomware virus.
+Ryuk is generally considered to have been created by North Korean state cybercriminals, suspected of using approaches exposed from the U.S. National Security Agency.
+Ryuk attacks specific organizations with little or no ability to sustain operational disruption and is among the most lucrative examples of ransomware viruses.
+Headline victims include Data Resolution, a California-based data warehousing and cloud computing business, and the Chicago Tribune.
+Progent's client is a single-location manufacturing business located in Chicago with around 500 workers.
+The Ryuk penetration had paralyzed all business operations and manufacturing capabilities.
+The majority of the client's information backups had been online at the beginning of the intrusion and were eventually encrypted.
+The client was taking steps for paying the ransom demand (exceeding two hundred thousand dollars) and wishfully thinking for good luck, but ultimately called Progent.

-"I cannot thank you enough about the care Progent provided us throughout the most stressful time of (our) companyís existence.
-We may have had to pay the cyber criminals behind the attack if it wasnít for the confidence the Progent group afforded us.
-That you were able to get our e-mail and key servers back online sooner than seven days was amazing.
-Each consultant I spoke to or texted at Progent was laser focused on getting us working again and was working day and night on our behalf."
+"I cannot thank you enough about the support Progent provided us throughout the most critical period of (our) businesses life.
+We had little choice but to pay the cybercriminals if not for the confidence the Progent experts gave us.
+That you could get our e-mail system and critical servers back quicker than seven days was incredible.
+Every single person I talked with or messaged at Progent was urgently focused on getting my company operational and was working day and night to bail us out."

-Progent worked together with the client to rapidly identify and prioritize the key services that needed to be addressed in order to continue departmental functions:
+Progent worked hand in hand the client to rapidly determine and assign priority to the mission critical areas that needed to be restored in order to restart business operations:

-To begin, Progent followed Anti-virus incident response industry best practices by stopping lateral movement and cleaning systems of viruses.
-Progent then initiated the steps of recovering Microsoft AD, the key technology of enterprise networks built upon Microsoft Windows Server technology.
-Microsoft Exchange Server messaging will not work without AD, and the customerís accounting and MRP system leveraged Microsoft SQL Server, which depends on Active Directory for authentication to the databases.
+To get going, Progent adhered to Anti-virus incident mitigation industry best practices by halting the spread and cleaning systems of viruses.
+Progent then initiated the process of rebuilding Windows Active Directory, the foundation of enterprise networks built on Microsoft Windows technology.
+Microsoft Exchange messaging will not work without AD, and the businesses' MRP system used Microsoft SQL, which requires Windows AD for authentication to the information.

 - Active Directory (AD)

-In less than 48 hours, Progent was able to restore Windows Active Directory to its pre-attack state.
-Progent then assisted with setup and hard drive recovery of essential servers.
-All Exchange schema and configuration information were intact, which accelerated the rebuild of Exchange.
-Progent was able to collect local OST data files (Outlook Email Off-Line Folder Files) on team workstations to recover mail messages.
-A recent off-line backup of the client's accounting/ERP systems made it possible to recover these essential services back servicing users.
-Although a large amount of work remained to recover fully from the Ryuk damage, essential systems were returned to operations quickly:
+In less than two days, Progent was able to restore Active Directory services to its pre-virus state.
+Progent then helped perform rebuilding and storage recovery of needed servers.
+All Microsoft Exchange Server ties and configuration information were usable, which facilitated the restore of Exchange.
+Progent was also able to locate intact OST data files (Microsoft Outlook Off-Line Folder Files) on staff workstations in order to recover mail information.
+A recent offline backup of the client's accounting/MRP software made it possible to recover these vital applications back online.
+Although a large amount of work still had to be done to recover completely from the Ryuk event, core services were returned to operations rapidly:

-"For the most part, the production operation survived unscathed and we produced all customer orders."
+"For the most part, the manufacturing operation was never shut down and we produced all customer orders."

-Throughout the following couple of weeks important milestones in the restoration project were completed through close cooperation between Progent team members and the client:
+During the next month important milestones in the restoration project were completed through close collaboration between Progent engineers and the customer:

-- The MailStore Server with over 4 million archived messages was brought online and available for users.
+- The MailStore Exchange Server exceeding four million historical emails was restored to operations and available for users.

-- A new Palo Alto Networks 850 security appliance was installed and configured.
+- A new Palo Alto Networks 850 firewall was set up.

-"So much of what occurred in the early hours is nearly entirely a fog for me, but our team will not soon forget the urgency all of you put in to help get our company back.
-I have been working together with Progent for at least 10 years, maybe more, and every time I needed help Progent has shined and delivered as promised.
-This time was the most impressive ever."
+"A huge amount of what transpired during the initial response is nearly entirely a haze for me, but my management will not forget the care each and every one of the team accomplished to help get our company back.
+I have entrusted Progent for the past 10 years, maybe more, and every time Progent has outperformed my expectations and delivered.
+This event was the most impressive ever."

-A probable business catastrophe was avoided due to hard-working experts, a broad array of knowledge, and tight collaboration.
-Although in hindsight the ransomware virus incident detailed here could have been identified and stopped with up-to-date cyber security systems and NIST Cybersecurity Framework best practices, staff education, and appropriate incident response procedures for data protection and proper patching controls, the reality is that government-sponsored criminal cyber gangs from China, North Korea and elsewhere are tireless and are not going away.
-If you do get hit by a ransomware incursion, remember that Progent's team of experts has extensive experience in ransomware virus blocking, cleanup, and information systems recovery.
+A probable business-killing catastrophe was evaded by results-oriented experts, a wide range of subject matter expertise, and close collaboration.
+Although in analyzing the event afterwards the crypto-ransomware virus penetration detailed here could have been identified and disabled with up-to-date security technology and NIST Cybersecurity Framework best practices, user education, and properly executed security procedures for information protection and applying software patches, the fact is that state-sponsored criminal cyber gangs from Russia, China and elsewhere are relentless and will continue.
+If you do fall victim to a ransomware virus, remember that Progent's roster of professionals has substantial experience in crypto-ransomware virus blocking, remediation, and file restoration.

-"So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Tony and Chris (and any others who were involved), thank you for making it so I could get some sleep after we got over the initial push.
-Everyone did an incredible job, and if any of your team is in the Chicago area, a great meal is my treat!"
+"So, to Darrin, Matt, Aaron, Claude, Jesse, Arnaud, Allen, Tony and Chris (and any others who were involved), I'm grateful for allowing me to get some sleep after we got through the most critical parts.
+All of you did an incredible job, and if anyone that helped is visiting the Chicago area, a great meal is my treat!"

-To read or download a PDF version of this customer case study, click:
+To read or download a PDF version of this case study, please click:

-Progent's Crypto-Ransomware Incident Recovery Case Study Datasheet.
+Progent's Ryuk Incident Recovery Case Study Datasheet.
 (PDF - 282 KB)